balldash/alx-system_engineering-devops/0x19-postmortem/README.md

 5. **Training**: Provide training for engineers on best practices for configuring and managing API Gateways.

 By addressing these measures, we aim to improve the reliability and stability of HandyHub's services, ensuring a better user experience and reducing the likelihood of similar outages in the future.

+Fun Fact: During the outage, our team discovered that the coffee machine was also down.
+Coincidence?
+We think not! ☕🚨

+!Coffee Machine Outage

+Remember, always keep your API Gateway and your coffee machine in top shape! 😉